Tag Archive | African blue basil

 A large bed of color around the patio or the mailbox, a free-standing raised bed, and a border close to the vegetable garden are just some of the possibilities.
 Farmers often include wide bands of wildflowers alongside their fields of crops for better pollination and heavier yields.

-One plant that attracts all sorts of pollinators is ‘African blue’ basil.
+One plant that attracts all sorts of pollinators is ‘African Blue’ basil.
 This is a sterile herb—unable to set seed—so it flowers constantly.
 Other varieties of sweet or flavored basils customarily are used in the kitchen.
-Plant an ‘African blue’ basil in early summer, close to tomatoes, peppers, and squash to encourage bees to visit the veggies.
+Plant an ‘African Blue’ basil in early summer, close to tomatoes, peppers, and squash to encourage bees to visit the veggies.
 And let it flower.

 Check with local garden centers to see what they have available.
 Ask for help choosing annuals—seeds or transplants—that attract pollinators.